Gender neutrality: Relationship to feminism and masculism

 Gender neutrality emphasizes the equal treatment of men and women and people of any other gender legally with no discrimination whatsoever.
-This goal is in principle shared with both feminists and masculists.
+This goal is, in principle, shared with both feminists and masculists.
 However, in gender neutralism, the emphasis is on transcending the perspective of gender altogether rather than focusing on the rights of specific genders.

 Relationship to transhumanism

 Gender neutrality or "gender transcendence" is part of the transhumanist concept of postgenderism, which is defined as the movement to erode the cultural, biological, psychological, and social role of gender within society.

 Advocates of postgenderism argue that the presence of gender roles, social stratification, and cogno-physical disparities and differences are generally to the detriment of individuals and society.
-Given the radical potential for advanced assistive reproductive options, postgenderists believe that sex for reproductive purposes will either become obsolete, or that all post-gendered humans will have the ability, if they so choose, to both carry a pregnancy to term and father a child, which, postgenderists believe, would have the effect of eliminating the need for definite genders in such a society.
+Given the radical potential for advanced assistive reproductive options, postgenderists believe that sex for reproductive purposes will either become obsolete, or that all post-gendered humans will have the ability, if they so choose, to both carry a pregnancy to term and impregnate someone, which, postgenderists believe, would have the effect of eliminating the need for definite genders in such a society.

 From a transhumanist perspective, a shift in gender neutrality is seen as a direct result of the movement of postgenderism.
 Along with gender fluidity and postgenderism, gender neutrality would be a contributor if a movement of transhumanism were to occur.
 Given that an individual's phenotype serves as the primary basis for gender classification, transhumanism would erode the binary division of gender, allowing for gender neutrality within future societies.

 Impact

 In marketing

-Marketing is often focused on targeting specific demographics and creates products focused on specific genders.
-Public views on gender-specific marketing have gained media attention in recent years, for example a protest against a Bic pen "Bic for her" that was targeted towards women by the posting of thousands of fake reviews of the pen mocking its female-specific advertising.
+Marketing is often focused on targeting specific demographics and creating products focused on specific genders.
+Public views on gender-specific marketing have gained media attention in recent years.
+For example, a protest against a Bic pen "Bic for her" that was targeted towards women by the posting of thousands of fake reviews of the pen mocking its female-specific advertising.